Rade333/lagoon-website/content/features/git-providers/index.md

 #subtitle = ""
 title_align = "left"

 summary = """Lagoon supports GitHub, GitLab, BitBucket and Gitea for hosting your Git repositories.
-Both the enterprise and self-hosted versions are supported"""
+Both the enterprise and self-hosted versions are supported."""

 [sidebar]
   align = "right"